John Morgan, 6th Baron Tredegar: Ruperra Castle

+Ruperra Castle in 2026, still in ruinous condition.

-Ruperra Castle was the family's weekend hunting lodge, and traditionally home of the heir to the Tredegar estates.
-In 1941, the castle had been severely damaged by a fire while under military's control.
+Ruperra Castle was traditionally home of the heir to the Tredegar estates, but during the twentieth century was primarily used as the family's weekend hunting lodge.
+In 1941, the castle had been severely damaged by a fire while under the military's control.
 In 1949, there was a possibility that the castle would be bequeathed to the nation with the intention of using it as a memorial to Welshmen lost during the Second World War and placing it in the care of the National Trust.
 The day following his visit to Tredegar House, James Lees-Milne visited Ruperra Castle to assess it on behalf of the trust, concluding that he saw no point in the proposal due to the castle's ruinous condition.
 (Note: Lees-Milne's view of the castle is recorded in his book of diaries, Midway on the Waves; "This fine morning [Morgan and I] motored to Ruperra Castle which the Welsh want to buy from John as a memorial to Welshmen killed in the war and vest in the Nat.
 Trust.
 I could not see any point in it at all.
 The castle was burnt out during the war by British troops.
 There remains one Jacobean two-story porch which is all right.
 Some unsightly outbuildings, the walled garden gone to seed and deer park to thistles and nettles.")
-In 1956, Morgan sold the castle and a few acres of surrounding land to the Eagle Star Insurance Company for around £800,000 in today's money.
-Today, it continues to deteriorate.
+In 1956, Morgan sold the castle and some surrounding land to the Eagle Star Insurance Company for around £800,000 in today's money.
+In 1982, the south-eastern tower collapsed.
+At present there are large cracks in the other three towers as the castle continues to deteriorate.